BroadbandForum/usp/specification/mtp/mqtt/index.md

 **R-MQTT.41** - MQTT servers MUST implement MQTT over TCP transport protocol.

-**R-MQTT.42** - A MQTT server implementation MUST support authentication of the MQTT client through at least one of the mechanisms described in Section 5.4.1 of the MQTT specification, and support an Access Control List mechanism that can restrict the topics an authenticated MQTT client can subscribe or publish to.
+**R-MQTT.42** - A MQTT server MUST support authentication of the MQTT client through at least one of the mechanisms described in Section 5.4.1 of the MQTT specification, and support an Access Control List mechanism that can restrict the topics an authenticated MQTT client can subscribe or publish to.

-**R-MQTT.43** - A MQTT server implementation SHOULD support both Client Certification Authentication and User Name / Password Authentication mechanisms.
+**R-MQTT.43** - A MQTT server SHOULD support both Client Certification Authentication and User Name / Password Authentication mechanisms.

-**R-MQTT.44** - A MQTT server implementation SHOULD support sending Topic or Topic Filter values in a "subscribe-topic" User Property in the `CONNECT` packet.
+**R-MQTT.44** - A MQTT server SHOULD support sending Topic or Topic Filter values in a "subscribe-topic" User Property in the `CONNECT` packet.

-**R-MQTT.45** - If an MQTT server implementation will support subscriptions from unconfigured Agents, it MUST support wildcarded Topic Filters.
+**R-MQTT.45** - If an MQTT server supports subscriptions from unconfigured Agents, it MUST support wildcarded Topic Filters.

 This will allow support for Agents that try to subscribe to “+/\<Endpoint ID\>/#” and “+/+/\<Endpoint ID\>/#” Topic Filters.

-**R-MQTT.46** - A MQTT server implementation MUST support at least MQTT QoS 1 level.
+**R-MQTT.46** - A MQTT server MUST support at least MQTT QoS 1 level.

-**R-MQTT.47** - A MQTT server implementation SHOULD support a ClientId value that is a USP Endpoint ID.
+**R-MQTT.47** - A MQTT server SHOULD support a ClientId value that is a USP Endpoint ID.
 This includes supporting all Endpoint ID characters (includes "\-", ".", "\_", "%", and ":") and at least 64 characters length.

 <a id='mtp_message_encryption' />